Holic75/KingmakerRebalance/README.md

 - sets base skill points of every classes to 1/2 of pnp value (since most skills in the game correspond to 2 skills in pnp),
 - replaces favored enemy for Sacred huntsmater with animal focus as per pnp,
 - fixes Magic Vestment spell to work as per pnp rules,
-- Legendary proportions increases size by only one category and changes Natural Armaor bonus to untyped (instead of enchancement).
+- Legendary proportions increases size by only one category and changes Natural Armor bonus to untyped (instead of enchancement).

 Mod also changes stats of some npcs